BetterCloud/vault-java-driver/README.md

 may require modifications in your code to migrate.
 Changes to the minor version (i.e. the second number) should represent non-breaking changes.
 The third number represents any very minor bugfix patches.

+* **3.1.0 (IN PROGRESS)**:  Adds support for the LDAP Auth Backend.
+Cleans up issues with the new Docker-based integration test suite.

 * **3.0.0**: This is a breaking-change release, with several updates.
   * **API changes**:
     * Adds support for writing arbitrary objects to Vault, instead of just strings (i.e. the